 It’ll come as no surprise that the weeds from the samples containing weed seeds were herbicide resistant.

 The last thing we want to do is plant herbicide resistant weeds with our crop.
 And this study continues to show that clean seed is possible.

 What’s the secret to Carlton’s success?
-Sacking the coach last year has a lot to do with it!
+Sacking the coach in 2015 has a lot to do with it!

 Who do grain growers need to sack to improve their seed cleaning?
 Read on, because the answer might surprise you.

 AHRI researcher, Mechelle Owen, has conducted two seed cleaning surveys with GRDC funding.
 She noticed significant improvements in 2015 compared to 2008.

 During 2015, a total of 81 grain samples were collected from 29 growers from two regions, Dalwallinu and Corrigin.
 These were the same growers that took part in the 2008 survey (although only two regions were surveyed in 2015 instead of four as in 2008).

 Improvement #1: More seed samples were completely clean

 The number of completely weed-free crop seed samples had increased from 27% of samples in 2008 to 41% in 2015.
 Big improvement!

 Most growers hadn’t changed their seed cleaning practices since 2008, but many had changed the way they sourced their crop seed by selecting cleaner paddocks and looking at on-farm hygiene such as cleaning sheds and silos.